 The plugin will automatically use the top-level of the “Selection Tree” hierarchy and map those to the Prospect concept of Layers.
 Layers in VR are based on the element's placement in the selection tree in Navisworks.
 Geometry not marked as being on a layer will be put on the default layer.

 Navisworks supports the import of dozens of different 3D and BIM file formats.
 To support Navisworks, we need to build and test each Navisworks supported format individually.
-For Beta, we’ve currently tested the following list of geometry -- but feel free to test other formats.
+We’ve currently tested the following list of geometry -- but feel free to test other formats.

 - 3DS Max